Study Abroad Program Overview

 Chinese Language Study

 Students with limited Chinese take language courses through the School of Chinese as a Second Language at the International College of Chinese Language Studies (CLC).
 Classes improve proficiency in spoken and written Chinese and discuss Chinese culture and society.
-Improvement in your Chinese language ability will increase your success in the internship that follows.

 Students with language skills above the level offered by CLC take courses through PKU's Chinese Department.
 These courses are taught in Chinese at a level more easily understood than that of regular university courses.